 Describing and sampling soil by genetic horizon designations represents an efficient approach that has provided a common pedological language used among soil scientists and classification systems.
 Processes for aggregating horizonation and deriving an aggregate representation across suites of similar soil profile descriptions of a soil series has been challenging.
 For this reason, soil series concepts have historically been defined using the modal profile; a single, field-observed pedon selected as a “representative” demonstration of central tendency.
 Advances in soil morphometrics are poised to change our understanding of what it means to describe soil profiles.
 Continuous depth functions of soil properties will further our understanding of how soil properties vary with depth, adding rich content to the existing genetic horizon framework.
 In this chapter we have outlined a simple approach for deriving continuous depth-functions of groups of field-described genetic horizon probabilities.
 Correlation of horizon designation to a subset of generalized horizon labels is fundamental to this approach and represents a series of “micro correlation” decisions that could support a wide range of soil data aggregation tasks.
 The two aggregation methods described in this chapter yield similar results; selection of an appropriate method depends on sample size, use of empirical probabilities is recommended for small collection of pedons and the PO-LR probabilities is recommended for large collections.

-Future Work

 The methods presented in this chapter represent the first steps towards a quantitative description of soils data in aggregate.
 Future application of these methods will depend on development of guidelines related to: minimum sample sizes, PO-LR model fitting parameters, model diagnostics, and recommendations on pedogenic interpretation of model coefficients.
 In addition, more work needs to be done on incorporating correlation structure into the PO-LR model to support more realistic estimates of coefficient standard errors.

 References